 When you want something, go for it.
 Do not wait for others to approve your choices.
 If you want to quit your job, quit.
 You do not need your friend's approval to do it.
 If you want to improve your relationships with your kids, start today.
 You do not need your ex-wife's permission to do it.
 If you want to lose weight, start eating healthy.
 Do not worry about what other people think of you.
 As a little kid, I was fascinated by writing short stories, but I was too afraid of what other people would say about my writing.
 I was waiting to be picked, for someone to tap on my shoulder, and ask me to write.
 I was waiting for permission.

 If you want to do something, stop asking for permission, and go make great things happen.
 When you succeed, your fans will show up, do not worry about them, start shipping your work.

 “The most powerful weapon on earth is the human soul on fire.”
 Ferdinand Foch

 If you want to get unstuck and grow, you need to start asking yourself, "What ignites my fire?"
 Answering this question will get you closer to your goals, and it will help you master your mindset.

 Find out what ignites your fire.
 What makes you happy?
 What drives you?
-Steve Jobs knew what ignited his fire, he was obsessed about design.
+Steve Jobs knew what ignited his fire, he was obsessed with design.
 His obsession started when he was a little child, he loved the idea of simple and elegant design.
 Anytime he faced with a problem and felt stuck, he asked himself, "What is my obsession?"
 The answer was always the same, simple design.
 Designing simple products is what ignited his fire.
-Find out what you are obsessed about, and you will find what ignites your fire.
+Find out what you are obsessed with, and you will find what ignites your fire.

 “The quality of a person’s life is in direct proportion to their commitment to excellence, regardless of their chosen field of endeavor.”
 Vince Lombardi